getmyisland/scp-observer-modding/README.md

 This repository serves as both a tutorial and a template for the SCP: Observer mod creation process.

+You don't have to use this template but it makes things easier by providing references to existing mods and SCPs in the game.

+Some example mods can be found in the `Examples` folder.

 ## Custom Skins

-You can create custom skins for the following characters
+You can create Custom Skins for the following characters
 - SCP-035
 - SCP-049
 - SCP-079